Title: Dear Creator, help us return to the centre of our hearts

 Premiere: March 7, 2015 | 9 pm Zankel Hall, Carnegie Hall, New York, NY: Kronos Quartet

-Purchase/Rent: this work is exclusive to the Kronos Quartet until March 2018.
+Purchase/Rent: this work is exclusive to the Kronos Quartet until March 2018 (date subject to change).

 From June 12 to 23, 2013 I visited the Athabasca Oil Sands in northern Alberta.
 I toured the Suncor site and the Wapisiw reclamation area.
 I travelled on Highway 63, with its white pickup trucks and Diversified buses.
 I drove next to Syncrude, Athabasca and the other oil companies.
 I saw the extent of the tailings ponds and heard the bird canons.
 I took a private flight and witnessed the enormity of the mining operations from above.
 I visited reclamation sites including Crane Lake and Gateway Hill.
 I spent a morning at the Finning repair shop and at the Fort McMurray waste management facility where I recorded sounds of dump trucks and heavy machinery.
 I flew north to Fort Chipewyan and travelled by boat to a remote cabin where I spent an evening in the wilderness.
 I took in Treaty Days at Fort McKay.
 I went for walks in the parks of Fort McMurray, and I heard the birds in the morning.
 I stood on Franklin Avenue and watched as people from around the world strolled the streets.
 The oil sands (the tar sands, or the bitumen sands) are a polarizing topic.
 I was curious to experience it, to visit the mining operations and surrounding communities, and to speak with the people who live and work there.